AdaCore/spark2014/docs/ug/en/source/examples_in_the_toolset_distribution.rst

 Further examples of |SPARK| are distributed with the |SPARK| toolset.
-These are contained in the ``share/examples/spark`` directory below the directory where the toolset is installed, and can be accessed from the IDE (either GPS or GNATBench) via the :menuselection:`Help --> SPARK --> Examples` menu item.
+These are contained in the ``share/examples/spark`` directory below the directory where the toolset is installed, and can be accessed from the IDE (either GNAT Studio or GNATBench) via the :menuselection:`Help --> SPARK --> Examples` menu item.

 These examples range from single subprograms to demo programs with dozens of